andresgfin/BioNEV/README.md

 # BioNEV (Biomedical Network Embedding Evaluation)

+## 1. Introduction
+This repository contains source code and datasets for paper ["Graph Embedding on Biomedical Networks: Methods, Applications, and Evaluations"](https://arxiv.org/pdf/1906.05017.pdf) (accepted by **Bioinformatics**).
+This work aims to systematically evaluate recent advanced graph embedding techniques on biomedical tasks.
+We compile 5 benchmark datasets for 4 biomedical prediction tasks (see paper for details) and use them to evaluate 11 representative graph embedding methods selected from different categories:
+- 5 matrix factorization-based: Laplacian Eigenmap, SVD, Graph Factorization, HOPE, GraRep
+- 3 random walk-based: DeepWalk, node2vec, struc2vec
+- 3 neural network-based: LINE, SDNE, GAE

+The code can also be applied to graphs in other domains (e.g., social networks, citation networks).
+More experimental details can be found in [**Supplementary Materials**](Supplementary%20Materials.pdf).

 Please kindly cite the paper if you use the code, datasets or any results in this repo or in the paper:
 ```